lnurl/luds/lnurl-withdraw.md

     }
     ```
     or

     ```
-    {"status":"ERROR", "reason":"error details..."}
+    {"status": "ERROR", "reason": "error details..."}
     ```

 4. `LN WALLET` Displays a withdraw dialog where user can specify an exact sum to be withdrawn which would be bounded by:

 	```
 	max can receive = min(maxWithdrawable, local estimation of how much can be routed into wallet) min can receive = max(minWithdrawable, local minimal value allowed by wallet)
 	```
 5. Once accepted by the user, `LN WALLET` sends a GET to `LN SERVICE` in the form of

 	```
 	<callback>?k1=<k1>&pr=<lightning invoice, ...>
 	```
-6. `LN SERVICE` sends a `{"status":"OK"}` or `{"status":"ERROR", "reason":"error details..."}` JSON response and then attempts to pay the invoices asynchronously.
+6. `LN SERVICE` sends a `{"status": "OK"}` or `{"status": "ERROR", "reason": "error details..."}` JSON response and then attempts to pay the invoices asynchronously.
 7. `LN WALLET` awaits for incoming payment if response was successful.

 Note that service will withdraw funds to anyone who can provide a valid ephemeral `k1`.
 In order to harden this a service may require autorization (LNURL-auth, email link etc.) before displaying a withdraw QR.